umutcanaltin/fpgai_compiler/docs/MEMORY_SEMANTICS_PLAN.md

 - optimizer state,
 - outputs and exported checkpoints.

 `reports/memory_residency_contract.json` now records these axes for every tensor class.
 The report also records an explicit current limitation: gradients and optimizer state are still represented through aggregate training storage fields rather than tensor-level `MemoryPlan` objects.
-Promoting those states into the scientific FPGAI IR remains a planned IR sprint.
+Promoting those states into the scientific FPGAI IR remains a planned IR work.